 The Berkey stainless steel water filters are my favorite filter for in-home daily and emergency use.
 They are incredibly easy to use and look nice sitting on my countertop.
 You can purchase this high-quality gravity water purifier in five sizes ranging from 1.5 to 6 gallons.

 Black Berkey replacement elements are classified as a water purifier and will remove nearly all contaminants, including a 99.9999% reduction of viruses.
 Each element will filter up to 3000 gallons.
 A set of 2 Black Berkey replacement elements are $150 for a set of 2 filters.
-Use the promo code ProvidentPrepper for 10% off.
+We recommend purchasing them through USA Berkey Water Filters.
+Use the promo code Provident10 and receive a 10 percent discount.